google/docsy/content/en/docs/Adding content/navigation.md

     # Google Custom Search Engine ID.
 Remove or comment out to disable search.
     gcs_engine_id = "011737558837375720776:fsdu1nryfng"
     ```

-2. Ensure you have a content file in `content/en/search.md` (and one per other languages if needed).
-It only needs a title and `layout: search`.

 ### Disabling search